 What Does a Third-Party Maintenance Provider Do?

-Qualified third-party maintenance (TPM) providers offer support services that include:
+Qualified TPM providers offer support services that include:

 - Ongoing maintenance support